Benazir Bhutto: Ideology

 During her years in office, Bhutto also did nothing to seriously challenge the feudal nature of rural Pakistan.
 Under Bhutto, Ahmed wrote, people from the wealthy feudal class dominated the PPP "both at the federal and provincial levels".
 Bhargava suggested that, because of the period in which she was operating, Bhutto did not need to engage in the "verbal radicalism" employed by her father, not needing to "clamor for a socialist identity" in order to win votes and allowing her to be "a pragmatist in both word and deed".
 Lamb described Bhutto at being skilled in using populist strategies in election campaigns.
 In a 2007 article for the Los Angeles Times, Bhutto's niece, Fatima Bhutto, called her "a puppet 'democrat'" linked to the U.S. government's neoconservative agenda.

 Under Bhutto's leadership, the PPP was officially secular, as were the governments which she led.
 However, in Pakistan at the time, the term "secularisation" was often understood not as reflecting the separation of religious institutions and the state, but rather had connotations of atheism and irreligion.
 Thus, Suvorova argued, Bhutto opposed the secularisation of Islamic societies.
 Bhutto also took a hard stance against militant Islamism.
 Although she had to compromise with Pakistan's powerful Islamist lobby, she favored a secular government for the country.
-Allen wrote that "at no time in her years in power did Bhutto, Westernized though she was, feel comfortable in seriously challenging Pakistan's Islamists".
+Allen wrote that "at no time in her years in power did Bhutto, Westernised though she was, feel comfortable in seriously challenging Pakistan's Islamists."
 Although during her campaigns she vowed to abolish the hudud restrictions on women that Zia had introduced, she never did so; instead these were revoked by Musharraf in 2006.

 Bhutto was indignant when faced with sexism, and regarded herself as an ardent supporter of women's rights; however, Suvorova stated that she was "never a feminist in theory or practice".
 Bhutto expressed the view that there were differences between male and female leaders, and that "women leaders are more generous and forgiving, male leaders tend to be more inflexible and more rigid."
 In contrast to those Islamic clerics who insisted that her involvement in politics contrasted with Islamic values, she insisted that there was no conflict.
 In her view, "it was men's interpretation of our religion that restricted women's opportunities, not our religion itself.
 Islam in fact had been quite progressive towards women from its inception."
 Bhutto described her main role model as Fatimah, the daughter of the Islamic prophet Muhammad, stating that she admired her piety, wisdom, and courage.
-She also described the Indian Prime Minister Indira Gandhi as a political inspiration.
+She also described the Indian prime minister Indira Gandhi as a political inspiration.